Algorithmic solvability of the lifting-extension problem: Introduction

 There is an algorithm that, for $\dim X\leq 2d+1$, decides the existence of a solution.
 Moreover, if $\dim X\leq 2d$ and a solution exists, then the set $[X,Y]_B^A$ can be equipped with the structure of an abelian group, and the algorithm computes its isomorphism type. \ifpoly The running time of this algorithm is polynomial when $G$ and $\theconn$ are fixed. \fi \end{theorem}

 As in Theorem~\ref{theorem:equivariant}, the isomorphism type means an abstract abelian group (given by generators and relations) isomorphic to $[X,Y]^A_B$.
-Given an arbitrary diagonal $\ell\col X\to Y$ in the considered square, one can compute the element of this group that the solution $j\ell\col X\to Y'$ represents.
+Given an arbitrary diagonal $\ell\col X\to Y$ in the considered square, one can compute the element of this group that $\ell$ represents.

 Constructing the abelian group structure on $[X,Y]_B^A$ will be one of our main objectives.
 In the case of all \emph{continuous} maps $X\to Y$ up to homotopy, with no equivariance condition imposed, as in \cite{CKMSVW11}, the abelian group structure on $[X,Y]$ is canonical.
-In contrast, in the setting of the lifting-extension problem, the structure is canonical only up to a choice of a zero element; in other words, $[X,Y]_B^A$ really has an ``affine'' nature (in very much the same way as an affine space is naturally a vector space up to a choice of its origin).
+In contrast, in the setting of the lifting-extension problem, the structure is canonical only up to a choice of a zero element.

 This non-canonicality of zero is one of the phenomena making the equivariant problem (and the lifting-extension problem) substantially different from the non-equivariant case treated in \cite{CKMSVW11}.
-We will have to devote much effort to dealing with the choice of zero, and working with ``zero sections'' in the considered fibrations.
+We will have to deal with the choice of zero, and working with ``zero sections'' in the considered fibrations.